barrieca/NLP-gg2020/README.md

 We then divide this score by their total mentions.
 We then take the absolute value of those scores to find the person who has a controversy score nearest 0, as this is the person with most split sentiments.

+## Randomness in the Results
+For most of the goals we analyze a random sampling of the input tweets in order to ensure that the program finishes in a timely manner.
+This introduces some amount of non-determinism in the final results, but the scores we get are relatively stable and run within the allotted time on our laptops.